Sage/argos/guides/upgrading_v12_to_v20/README.md

 #####Path/To/My/Script
 This is the path to the script minus the extension.
 In the `index` file you can setup shortcuts (namespaces) and in this case `Mobile/SalesLogix` links to `argos-saleslogix/src`, so the final path for Month View is:
-`argos-saleslogix/src/Views/Calendar/MonthView.js`.
+`argos-saleslogix/src/Views/Calendar/MonthView.js`, which translates to: `Mobile.SalesLogix.Views.Calendar.MonthView`.

 #####[dependencies]
 This is an array of other script paths that this module needs to run, again using the shortcuts defined in the `index` file.

 #####function(references)
 This function will recieve an instance of each dependency required.
 The reason each dependency and reference is on its own line in the code above is to quickly make sure there is a one-for-one match as it needs to go in the same order.

 #####/*private space/*
-The code inside here will only be ran once when defined, the returned object will what actually defines the module meaning anything before the return space is private unless exposed in your returned object.
+The code inside here will only be ran once when defined, the returned object will be what actually defines the module meaning anything before the return space is private unless exposed in your returned object.

 #####declare()
 This is the Ext equivalent of `Ext.extend`, as it sets up a constructor (factory) to be later used with the new keyword to create instances.